HonsonCooky/programmer-type/README.md

 ProgrammerType was developed because I was having trouble quickly identifying issues with new keyboard layouts.
 I would use MonkeyType to quickly identify any major issues, however, I often found that it wasn't until I attempted to program with my new layout that I would actually identify most of the issues I hadn't accounted for; Consecutive special characters and commonly used keyboard shortcuts (`Alt + Tab`, `Ctrl + Tab`, etc).
-ProgrammerType was primarily design as a solution to this particular issue.
+ProgrammerType was primarily designed as a solution to this particular issue.
 It's ability to perform as a tool beyond this scope is viable, but not it's primary purpose.